metal-stack/metalctl/docs/metalctl_image_describe.md

 ### Options

 ```
   -h, --help            help for describe
+      --show-packages   show packages of the image
 ```

 ### Options inherited from parent commands